johnbintz/bintz-integration_testing_setup/README.md

 Given /^I am on the home page$/ do visit '/'

-  # find all by itself is an easy way to sanity check a page
+  # find all by itself is an easy way to sanity check a page.
   # it will raise an exception if the element does not exist
   # after Capybara.default_timeout
   find('body.home_page')